|Iowa Crop Progress and Condition Report

-DES MOINES, Iowa (June 27, 2022) – Iowa Secretary of Agriculture Mike Naig commented today on the Iowa Crop Progress and Condition Report released by the USDA National Agricultural Statistics Service.
+Iowa Secretary of Agriculture Mike Naig commented today on the Iowa Crop Progress and Condition Report released by the USDA National Agricultural Statistics Service.
 The report is released weekly April through November.
+Additionally, the Iowa Department of Agriculture and Land Stewardship provides a weather summary each week during this time.

 The weekly report is also available on the USDA’s website at nass.usda.gov.

-Weekly precipitation totals ranged from no accumulation at several western Iowa stations to 4.25 inches at Iowa City (Johnson County).
-The statewide weekly average precipitation was 0.91 inch while the normal is 1.05 inches.
-Multiple stations reported the week’s high temperature of 99 degrees on the 20th, 21st and 22nd, on average 16 degrees above normal.
-Audubon (Audubon County) reported the week’s low temperature of 50 degrees on the 26th, six degrees below normal.
+Weekly rain totals ranged from no accumulation at several northwest stations to 6.20 inches at Donnellson.
+The statewide weekly average precipitation was 1.15 inches, while the normal is 1.10 inches.
+Osceola (Clarke County) reported the week’s high temperature of 94 degrees on the 29th, nine degrees above normal.
+Battle Creek (Ida County) and Guthrie Center (Guthrie County) reported the week’s low temperature of 50 degrees on the 27th, on average 11 degrees below normal.